Crematogaster scutellaris Colony with Queen and Workers

 Description

-2. Perfect Ant Farmer's Guide offered and health sheet provided,
+2. Guide to the Perfect Antculturist offered and health sheet provided,

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,